Some links in this post may be affiliate links

 Mistletoe Fig is a beautiful plant to add to your collection, it is available online on Etsy (Link to Etsy).

-Mistletoe Fig Plant prefers bright light with 4-6 hours of direct sunlight, average warmth of 15-260C, humidity of 60-75% and moderately moist, fertile, well-drained, all purpose potting mix coupled with monthly feeding during the growing season.
+Caring for Ficus deltoidea entails providing it with bright light with 4-6 hours of direct sunlight, average warmth of 15-260C, humidity of 60-75% and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

-Water your Mistletoe Fig liberally during the growing season until water comes out through the drainage holes and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Mistletoe Fig liberally during the growing season until water comes out through the drainage holes and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering.

 Decrease watering in the cold season to maintain the soil barely moist as growth is reduced at this time.
 Use water that is at room temperature as cold water can cause reduced growth and leaf drop.